A Brownian particle in a microscopic periodic potential: Nummelin splitting

+The numerator of the expression on the right side of~(\ref{GeeWhiz}) can be rewritten as follows:

-The first equality uses that $\tilde{\Psi}_{\infty,\lambda}$ has the split form in Part (2) of Proposition~\ref{BasicsOfNum}, and the third uses that $\tau_{1}$ is a mean-$1$ exponential independent of $S_{t}$ in the original statistics.
+The first equality uses that $\tilde{\Psi}_{\infty,\lambda}$ has the split form in Part (2) of Prop.~\ref{BasicsOfNum}, and the third equality holds since $\tau_{1}$ is a mean one exponential independent of $S_{t}$ in the original statistics.
 The fourth equality is Fubini, and the fifth is due to the stationarity of $\Psi_{\infty,\lambda}$.